KnicKnic/croppy-webtoon/README.md

 [iPad/iPhone Tutorial video](https://www.youtube.com/watch?v=BXiDWCCuIEY)

 # Usage
-1. Go to the webtoon episode upload page.
+1. Go to the webtoons/tapas episode upload page.
 1. Click the bookmark you saved (every time you load the page)
-1. Dismiss popup or toast notification saying `Loaded croppy extension`.
+1. Dismiss popup or toast notification saying `Loaded croppy extension for webtoons and tapas.`.
 1. Add larger files / longer files
     1. You may have to wait a few seconds (up to 60 seconds)
         1. Currently there is not any loading logo when croppy is working